ritikasharma1505/django-notes-app/README.md

-# Simple Notes App for TWS Community
+# Simple Django CI/CD Project
 This is a simple notes app built with React and Django.
+This repo is not cloned locally..only remotely this project is available

 ## Requirements
 1. Python 3.9